Date of Award

 The study sample size was considered too small to support statistical significance.
 However, the sample demonstrated the variation in terms of age, community and transport type.
 Factors associated with protocol adherence include: air medical transport, shorter transport times, and transporting with the intravenous rtPA infusing en route.
 Factors associated with protocol non-adherence include: night shift transport and transport times greater than or equal to 60 minutes.
 The research confirms the need for a state-wide guideline for inter-facility transport of ischemic stroke patients treated with intravenous rtPA.

 Jones, Robin Reed, "Protocol Adherence During Inter-Facility Transfer of Acute Ischemic Stroke Patients Treated with IV rtPA" (2011).
 Nursing Theses and Capstone Projects.
-Paper 160.
+160.